-Human Growth and Development (2000) Prerequisite: Biology 2.5 Credits Semester Grades 10-12 understand the effects of a wide range of influences on development, examine the brain's development during adolescence, and consider how external factors affect physical and cognitive development.
+Human Growth and Development (2000) 2.5 Credits Prerequisite: Biology Semester Grades 10-12

+In this course, students will examine theories of human development and milestones of physical, socio-emotional, and cognitive development.
+Students will describe genetic and physical development of children and adolescents, understand the effects of a wide range of influences on development, examine the brain's development during adolescence, and consider how external factors affect physical and cognitive development.
 This course is linked with World Wide Medical Trends.